 Abstract

 1. Over the past decades, climate change has driven changes in body size in numerous species, including the alpine chamois (Rupicapra rupicapra).
 Here, we analyse 7217 1.5-year-old individuals from a population in the Ticino canton in the Swiss Alps from 1992 to 2018.
 Previous research concentrated on the change of body size in different sexes of alpine chamois, however, little is known about the effect of climate change on chamois during the early growth stages.
-This study aims to find out whether rising temperatures during the gestation, lactation, and juvenile period have contributed to the long-term declining size of alpine chamois.
+This study aims to find out whether rising temperatures during the gestation, lactation and juvenile period have contributed to the long-term declining size of alpine chamois.
 The data were analysed with the package climwin in R Studio, which finds the exact time window when a biological variable is most strongly affected by climate.

 2. The results showed that the temperatures between the 1st and 29th of June during the lactation period are of particular importance for the growth of chamois.
 This time window correlates to the first few weeks of chamois’ lives when they are particularly vulnerable.
 The most likely explanation is that climate change can indirectly influence them by affecting the amount and content of milk produced by their mothers.